verma-riti/book_your_movie/README.md

 You will also see any lint errors in the console.

 ## Project description
-  Online movie ticket bookings for the Bollywood, Hollywood, Tamil, Telugu and other regional films.
-Check out the List of latest movies running in nearby theatres and multiplexes in for you to watch this weekend on BookMyShow.
+  Online movie ticket bookings for the Bollywood, Hollywood, and regional films.
+Check out the List of latest movies running and book your tickets.

 <img src="public/home.png" />